Jake Stamp describes how he and his friend won the 2004 World Series of baseball with divine help from Maximon, a local deity.

 In the spring of 2004, the upcoming baseball season was approaching.
-In Antigua’s central square I bumped into another American, a friend of mine named Billy.
-Billy owned – and still owns – the only Boston Red Sox-themed sports bar in Guatemala.
+In Antigua’s central square I bumped into another American, a friend of mine named Billy who happened to be a massive fan of the Boston Red Sox.

 Some baseball history